navaehsan/gene_expression_prediction_1/README.md

 # gene_expression_estimation_function.ipynb

-This notebooks provide two functions that will read the AFC file and predict the gene expression.
+This notebooks provide two functions in R that will read the AFC file and predict the gene expression.

 ## AFC_gene_vector function: